tdebarochez/lepote/README.md

 License
 =======

-lepote is is licensed under the terms of the MIT License, see the included LICENSE file.
+lepote is licensed under the terms of the MIT License, see the included LICENSE file.